-Once the child has begun teething and their primary or baby teeth begin to erupt is an essential time for Dr. Carolina to spot any potential issues.
+Once the child has begun teething and their primary or baby teeth begin to erupt is an essential time for Dr. Klose to spot any potential issues.
 One early condition that can develop is baby bottle tooth decay.
 Baby bottle tooth decay takes place when sugary liquids (breast milk, juice, formula) adhere to an infant’s teeth for an extended period of time.
 During sleep is when this is worst as the sugars combine with saliva and pool around the teeth covering them in acids.

 To avoid baby bottle tooth decay do not allow your infant to nurse a bottle containing anything other than water while falling asleep.
 Also avoid dipping pacifier in sweet substances and wipe your infant’s gums after feeding.
 If this is left untreated your child’s primary teeth could decay, develop infection and hinder the formation of their permanent or adult teeth.

 Effects of Pacifiers and Thumb-sucking

 Pacifiers are okay to use up until about the age of two to four.
 We typically discourage the use of pacifiers after this as they can hurt the development of your child’s teeth permanently.
 Another habit strongly discouraged is thumb-sucking as this can lead to improper growth, alignment and changes in the roof of the mouth.

 Teething & Primary Teeth